-- Theme track conflict: Minimize the number of talks that share a same theme tag during overlapping timeslots. - Sector conflict: Minimize the number of talks that share a same sector tag during overlapping timeslots. - Content audience level flow violation: For every content tag, schedule the introductory talks before the advanced talks. - Audience level diversity: For every timeslot, maximize the number of talks with a different audience level. - Language diversity: For every timeslot, maximize the number of talks with a different language. - Speaker preferred timeslot tag: If a speaker has a preferred timeslot tag, then all his/her talks should be assigned to a timeslot with that tag. - Speaker undesired timeslot tag: If a speaker has a undesired timeslot tag, then all his/her talks should not be assigned to a timeslot with that tag. - Talk preferred timeslot tag: If a talk has a preferred timeslot tag, then it should be assigned to a timeslot with that tag. - Talk undesired timeslot tag: If a talk has a undesired timeslot tag, then it should not be assigned to a timeslot with that tag. - Speaker preferred room tag: If a speaker has a preferred room tag, then all his/her talks should be assigned to a room with that tag. - Speaker undesired room tag: If a speaker has a undesired room tag, then all his/her talks should not be assigned to a room with that tag. - Talk preferred room tag: If a talk has a preferred room tag, then it should be assigned to a room with that tag. - Talk undesired room tag: If a talk has a undesired room tag, then it should not be assigned to a room with that tag.
+- Theme track conflict: Minimize the number of talks that share a same theme tag during overlapping timeslots. - Sector conflict: Minimize the number of talks that share a same sector tag during overlapping timeslots. - Content audience level flow violation: For every content tag, schedule the introductory talks before the advanced talks. - Audience level diversity: For every timeslot, maximize the number of talks with a different audience level. - Language diversity: For every timeslot, maximize the number of talks with a different language. - Generic purpose timeslot and room tags - Speaker preferred timeslot tag: If a speaker has a preferred timeslot tag, then all his/her talks should be assigned to a timeslot with that tag. - Speaker undesired timeslot tag: If a speaker has a undesired timeslot tag, then all his/her talks should not be assigned to a timeslot with that tag. - Talk preferred timeslot tag: If a talk has a preferred timeslot tag, then it should be assigned to a timeslot with that tag. - $\circ\,$ Talk undesired timeslot tag: If a talk has a undesired timeslot tag, then it should not be assigned to a timeslot with that tag. - $\circ\,$ Speaker preferred room tag: If a speaker has a preferred room tag, then all his/her talks should be assigned to a room with that tag.

+- Speaker undesired room tag: If a speaker has a undesired room tag, then all his/her talks should not be assigned to a room with that tag. - Talk preferred room tag: If a talk has a preferred room tag, then it should be assigned to a room with that tag. - Talk undesired room tag: If a talk has a undesired room tag, then it should not be assigned to a room with that tag. - Same day talks: All talks that share a same theme tag or content tag should be scheduled in the minimum number of days (ideally in the same day).